 Actuarial Assumptions.
-The total OPEB liability as of June 30, 2017 was determined by rolling forward the System's total OPEB liability as of the June 30, 2016 actuarial valuation to June 30, 2017 measurement date using the following actuarial assumptions, applied to all periods included in the measurement:
+The total OPEB liability as of June 30, 2018 was determined by rolling forward the System's total OPEB liability as of the June 30, 2017 actuarial valuation to June 30, 2018 measurement date using the following actuarial assumptions, applied to all periods included in the measurement:

-- · Actuarial cost method Entry Age Normal level % of pay. - · Investment return 3.13% S&P 20 Year Municipal Bond Rate. - Salary growth Effective average of 5.00%, comprised of inflation of 2.75% and 2.25% for real wage growth and for merit and seniority increases. - Premium assistance reimbursement capped at \$1,200 per year. - Assumed Healthcare cost trends were applied to retirees with less than \$1,200 in premium assistance per year. - Mortality rates were based on the RP-2014 Mortality Tables for Males and Females adjusted to reflect PSERS' experience and projected using a modified version of the RP-2015 Mortality Improvement Scale. - Participation rate: - Eligible retirees will elect to participate pre age 65 at 50%. - Eligible retirees will elect to participate post age 65 at 70%.
+- Actuarial cost method Entry Age Normal level % of pay. - · Investment return 2.98% S&P 20 Year Municipal Bond Rate. - Salary growth Effective average of 5.00%, comprised of inflation of 2.75% and 2.25% for real wage growth and for merit and seniority increases. - · Premium assistance reimbursement capped at \$1,200 per year. - Assumed Healthcare cost trends were applied to retirees with less than \$1,200 in premium assistance per year. - Mortality rates were based on the RP-2014 Mortality Tables for Males and Females adjusted to reflect PSERS' experience and projected using a modified version of the RP-2015 Mortality Improvement Scale.